Set up any additional features on your test device. These features are optional.

 corporate intranet using the browser on your device.

-Launch Cisco Jabber and
+Launch Cisco Jabber for Android and

 complete the setup wizard.
 Enter the IP address of your TFTP server (generally